privacybydesign/irma-website/index.md

     button_text: Download
 - template: hero-banner-w-image
   block: hero-2
+  headline: Get IRMA <br><strong>The digital passport that protects your privacy.</strong>
-  headline: IRMA <br><strong>Your data in your wallet.</strong>
+  content: IRMA stores your credentials on your phone and no where else.<br> IRMA keeps your data in your pocket.
-  content: The authentication app that protects your privacy<br> and puts you in control
-    of your information.
   cta:
     enabled: true
     url: https://github.com/forestryio/ubuild-jekyll